 Snoring Leads to Arguments and Anxiety

 This feature is a good exploration of women snoring in part because of its diversity.
 It looks at three women, age 37, 43, and 60, with three different causes of their snoring.
-The youngest woman suspects that she largely inherited sleep apnea due to sinuses that are small and restricted.
+The youngest woman suspects that she largely inherited sleep apnoea due to sinuses that are small and restricted.
 She also thinks that recurring infections when she was younger worsened her snoring.

 The next youngest thinks that weight gain is the cause of her snoring, which began after delivering her second child.